-If you are running your own business, it is hopefully going well and your business is improving as time goes on.
-In this guide, we will look at as a contractor or small business owner, be it with a company or self-employment, are you required or do you want to voluntarily register for VAT.
+If you are running your own business, it is hopefully going well, and your business is improving over time.
+In this guide, we will look at a contractor or small business owner, be it with a company or self-employment, are you required, or do you want to register for VAT voluntarily?

 VAT stands for Value Added Tax.
 This is the UK’s tax that is applied to the sale of goods or services:

 - That are of a VATable nature; and

 - Are provided by a VAT registered business.